SylvainRomiguier/ddd-car-rent-server/README.md

 ### Use Cases and Interfaces for Use Cases : Input Port, Output Port, Repository - layer 1 : depend only on layer 0 objects and eventually objects from same layer -

-The application directory contains interfaces for Use Cases Input Ports (Use Cases interfaces to implement) and Output Ports (Presenters interfaces to implements).
+The application directory contains interfaces for Use Cases Input Ports (Use Cases interfaces to implement) and Output Ports (Presenters interfaces to implement).
 The repository interfaces are also present in each entity directory under _application/interfaces_.

-> **These interfaces are useful as no Use Case depends on outside implementations, just on interfaces. **
+> **These interfaces are useful as no Use Case depends on outside implementations, just on interfaces.**
-> For the Use Cases implementations see DDD above.
+> For Use Cases implementations see DDD above.

 ### Presenters implementations - layer 2 : depend on Entities and implements Use Cases Output Ports -